zhihou7/HOI-CL/README.md

 Official TensorFlow implementation for VCL ([Visual Compositional Learning for Human-Object Interaction Detection](https://arxiv.org/abs/2007.12407)) in ECCV2020

+***Pytorch implementation for VCL is provided [here](https://github.com/zhihou7/VCL_Pytorch), which is clean and easier to read***

 Welcome to create issues if you have any questions.
 The code built from iCAN.
-Thus this repository might contain some code from iCAN that we do not use it.

 [![Visual Compositional Learning for Human-Object Interaction Detection](https://res.cloudinary.com/marcomontalbano/image/upload/v1598938384/video_to_markdown/images/youtube--_JU5RnxnGxE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/_JU5RnxnGxE "Visual Compositional Learning for Human-Object Interaction Detection")